We are a team of neuroscientists who want to change the way our tools are developed and shared

 Switzerland: University of Geneva

-United Kingdom: UCL, University of Leicester, Oxford University, University of Bristol
+United Kingdom: UCL, Francis Crick Institute, University of Leicester, Oxford University, University of Bristol, University of Edinburgh

-United States: MIT, Harvard, Boston University, UMass Amherst, Draper Labs, Duke University, Brown University, NYU, Cold Spring Harbor Laboratory, Rockefeller University, Columbia University, Princeton, University of Pittsburgh, Janelia Farm, Virginia Tech, Johns Hopkins University, Medical University of South Carolina, Georgia Tech, Indiana University, Washington University in St. Louis, University of Wisconsin–Madison, Michigan State University, University of Eastern Michigan, UT Austin, Rice University, University of Oregon, UCSF, UCSD, Caltech, the Allen Institute
+United States: MIT, Harvard, Boston University, Brandeis, UMass Amherst, Draper Labs, Duke, Brown University, NYU, Cold Spring Harbor Laboratory, Rockefeller University, Columbia University, Princeton, University of Pittsburgh, Janelia Farm, Virginia Tech, Johns Hopkins, Medical University of South Carolina, Georgia Tech, Indiana University, Washington University in St. Louis, University of Wisconsin–Madison, Michigan State University, University of Eastern Michigan, Mayo Clinic, UT Austin, Rice, UCSF, UCSD, UC Davis, Caltech, Stanford, University of Oregon, Allen Institute, University of Washington